Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/proposal.md

 ## Problem in Context: Rural Lighting in Ethiopia

-- 43.6% of rural Ethiopia has no access to electricity, so rely on kerosene lamps for lighting, which cause indoor pollution and health risks.
+- 43.6% of rural Ethiopia has no access to electricity, so rely on kerosene lamps for lighting, which cause indoor pollution and health risks ^1^
-    - Inhaling the fumes from kerosene lamps is equivalent to smoking several packets of cigarettes daily
+    - Inhaling the fumes from kerosene lamps is equivalent to smoking several packets of cigarettes daily ^2^
-    - Respiratory diseases caused by kerosene lamps decrease life expectancy
+    - Respiratory diseases caused by kerosene lamps decrease life expectancy ^3^
-    - Kerosene lamps emit 'black carbon', which contributes to global warming.
+    - Kerosene lamps emit 'black carbon', which contributes to global warming ^3^

 <img src="assets/Gaslight.jpg" alt="Alt Text" width="200" height="300">

-- **Electrification** and the access to light which it brings has a **positive** impact on the **Human Development Index**.
+- **Electrification** and the access to light which it brings has a **positive** impact on the **Human Development Index** ^4^
-  - Electrification improves life expectancy and education within a country.
+  - Electrification improves life expectancy and education within a country ^4^

 https://www.modernghana.com/news/1381887/why-solar-lanterns-and-shs-failed-in-ethiopia.html